Armory8854/armory8854.github.io/_posts/2022/11/02/2022-11-02-pleroma-fediverse.md

 Before doing anything else, you should create a new user that has sudo rights.
 From here on out, `user` is the username you decide to pick.
 First, use the `useradd` command to create a new user:

+{% highlight shell %}
-`useradd -d /home/user -s /bin/bash user`
+useradd -d /home/user -s /bin/bash user
+{% endhighlight %}

 You may be wondering why I specified the shell to be /bin/bash.
 This is because some VPS providers have a really barebones skeleton (pun very intended) template for creating new users.
 Having a new user without the bash shell at the very least makes operating the system very difficult.